AntonisGkortzis/islander/guide.md

 * [Postali](https://www.tripadvisor.com/Restaurant_Review-g4562659-d8478214-Reviews-Postali-Psathi_Kimolos_Cyclades_South_Aegean.html): Seafood, Greek, Mediterranean
 * [To Kyma](https://www.tripadvisor.com/Restaurant_Review-g4562659-d4550300-Reviews-To_Kyma-Psathi_Kimolos_Cyclades_South_Aegean.html): Local cuisine, Seafood, Mediterranean, Greek, Vegetarian Friendly

+### <a name="kea"></a>Kea(Tzia)
+The closest of the Cyclades islands to Athens is the island of Kea which you can get to on a one hour ferry ride from the port town of Lavrion which is close to Sounion.
+Unlike the Saronic islands, Kea will give you the feeling of being much further away.
+It is a traditional island where people are still farmers, but close enough for Athenians to have their summer homes.
+It also has the best beaches of any island close to Athens.
+It has exceptional beaches and one of the best system of walking paths and trails of any Greek island.
+Kea is a hiker's paradise with numbered routes that take you through a variety of landcapes to remote coves and the ruins of ancient cities.
+The hora, or the main village, is in the mountains and has no automobiles within the town, which has several excellent restaurants.
+You can take a KTEL Attika bus to Lavrion from Pedion Areos Park, or catch it at the airport.
+It is about a 2 hour trip though and for that reason many people hire a taxi and go there for the day since it is only a 45 minute drive.

 ## <a name="sporades"></a>Sporades

 ### <a name="skopelos"></a>Skopelos